Indonesians quitting 'rice addiction' over diabetes fears

 "There was an authoritarian aspect to this rice myth.
 Not in the sense that guns were pointed at people to force them to eat rice, but it implanted the myth deeply in the minds of many Indonesians.

-"Now we know the impact that rice has had on our society."
+"Now we know the impact that rice has had on our society," he said.

 The policy turned rice from a food that many in the sprawling archipelago rarely consumed into a staple that Indonesians now gobble down at a rate almost three times the global average of 53kg annually.